LAB MEMBERS

 Sandalia Genus has a PhD in social anthropology from the University of Edinburgh and a Masters in social anthropology from Simon Fraser University.
 She is a Research Associate at Sunnybrook Health Sciences Centre and Adjunct Professor (status only) in the Department of Anthropology at the University of Toronto.
 She holds appointments as an Affiliate Scholar at CACHE and a Scholar at the Wilson Centre.
 She has conducted numerous ethnographic, qualitative and mixed-methods studies about medical education, health partnerships, and integrated care in Tanzania, Europe and Canada.
 Sandalia is interested in how digital systems and AI technologies play a role in collaborative care provision.

-Xinyan Qian
+Xinyan (Maggie) Qian

 Department of Linguistics, University of Toronto